 For other purposes: We may use Your information for other purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Service, products, services, marketing and your experience.

-We may share Your personal information in the following situations:
+We may share Your Personal Data or Personal Information in the following situations:

 With Service Providers: We may share Your personal information with Service Providers to monitor and analyze the use of our Service, to contact You.